What is Lead the Cause?

 Will there be anything special for returning students?

-These sessions occur at the same time as Core 101 in the mornings and are for 2nd year (and beyond) students.
-A bit more intense, you’ll be pushed in the areas of personal renewal, apologetics and disciple-making.
+This session occurs at the same time as Core 101 and is for returning students who are recommended for a higher track by their youth leader.
+A bit more intense, students will be pushed in the areas of personal renewal, apologetics and disciple-making.

-The Next Level (TNL) – 3rd year attendees & college students
+The Next Level (TNL) – 3rd year and up attendees

 What does a typical day look like?